-From release 2019.3, File Director can support single sign-on for the web client.
+File Director supports single sign-on for the web client (File Director 2019.3 and later).
 This includes 2-factor authentication methods (such as smart card readers for example) to further protect web interface access.

 With Kerberos configured, users of domain-joined machines can log on to the web client seamlessly.

 •Appropriate IE Intranet zone security settings for the URL.
 For further information, refer to this Microsoft document.

 The File Director Web Client will fall back to basic authentication should any of the prerequisites not be in place.